OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ###### Checking TracerPid

-When the ptrace API is used to attach to a process, the "TracerPid" field in the status file of the debugged process shows the PID of the attaching process.
+When the <code>ptrace</code> system call is used to attach to a process, the "TracerPid" field in the status file of the debugged process shows the PID of the attaching process.
 The default value of "TracerPid" is "0" (no other process attached).
 Consequently, finding anything else than "0" in that field is a sign of debugging or other ptrace-shenanigans.

 The following implementation is taken from Tim Strazzere's Anti-Emulator project [3].